Dog Behaviour Training

 Ask the Expert

-Click here to ask a question ( simply fill out the Enquiry Form with your question) about your pet's behaviour and our Delta Trained behaviour consultant Gayl O'Grady will respond within the next couple of days...so don't forget to visit our website regularly for handy tips and training ideas!
+Fill out the Enquiry Form about your pet’s behaviour and our Delta Trained behaviour consultant Jenny Harlow will respond within the next couple of days… And don’t forget to visit our website regularly for handy tips and training ideas!
 (Some of the responses below are from our former behaviour consultant Gayl O’Grady.)

 Q. Mel from Castle Hill

 “I have a new puppy and a 10-year-old female Cavalier King Charles.
 The older dog is not happy with the puppy.
 I have been saying ‘No’ in a stern voice to the older dog but I am unsure what I should be doing?”

 It is very difficult for a 10-year-old dog to accept a new puppy straight away, it takes time and patience.
 Puppies have terrible manners and older dogs, especially females, sometimes aren’t very tolerant.
 You need to give them short happy times together so they are both getting attention and treats and then take the little one away.

 Do not leave them for long periods alone and unsupervised.
 This is to give the older one the space and peace they deserve.
 Also, it is important not to reprimand or get upset with the older dog if she growls or snaps at the puppy.
 This is a warning that the older one is losing patience and your cue to take the little one away.

 The older one needs to be able to communicate her displeasure.
 It is also important to remember sometimes the older dog may have some undiagnosed pain such as arthritis.
 A young one bouncing on her may be causing pain.

 “My dog is always pulling on lead when she sees other dogs and people to say “Hello’.
 It is embarrassing and I can’t seem to stop him.
 He is very friendly.
 How can I stop him?”